OpenZeppelin/ethernaut/gamedata/descriptions/levels/naughtcoin.md

-NaughtCoin is a play on words.
-It's an ERC20 compliant token for ether-_naut_ and the worth of these tokens after you hack them, _naught_.
-You hold all of the tokens, but you'll only be able to transfer them after a 10 year lockout period.
-Can you figure out how to get your hands on them before the lockout period finishes?
+NaughtCoin is an ERC20 token and you're already holding all of them.
+The catch is that you'll only be able to transfer them after a 10 year lockout period.
+Can you figure out how to get them out of your account so you can transfer them freely?
+Complete this level by getting your token balance to 0.

 &nbsp;
 Things that might help